 In Chandelao, you can stay in a remote fort where you’ll meet the local community and learn about the art, culture, and heritage of Rajasthan.
 This is one of the best places to experience traditional village life in India and is often a highlight for many of our customers.
 Read our feature in The Telegraph to find out more.

-Where you lay your head is just as much part of the experience of travelling in India as what you’ll see during the day.
-That’s why we opt for small-scale accommodation full of local flavour.
-From traditional havelis to former homes of the British raj, find out more about our accommodation with character.
+Where you lay your head at night is just as much part of the experience of travelling in India as what you’ll see during the day.
+That’s why we opt for small-scale accommodation, full of local flavour, from traditional havelis to former homes of the British raj.

-In all our destinations we like to support a local project to give something back.
-In India we’re proud to support Odanandi; they offer safe accommodation and education to adults and children in need as well as helping to bring human traffickers to justice.
+In each of our destinations, we like to support a local project to give something back.
+In India, we’re proud to support Odanandi; they offer safe accommodation and education to adults and children in need, as well as helping to bring human traffickers to justice.
 They help to rehabilitate those affected and give them new opportunities so that they can overcome their ordeals.

 We work with two local partners in India who are just as passionate about seeing the real India as we are.
-They work closely with our India Product Manager to discover new and enriching experiences that benefit the local population.
-We also use local Indian guides and drivers throughout our tours, putting money straight into the pockets of the people who need it.
-This also means that you’ll benefit from their local knowledge; best place for a masala dosa anyone?
+They work closely with our India Product Manager to discover new and enriching experiences that benefit the local people.
+We also use local Indian guides and drivers throughout our tours; putting money straight into the pockets of the people who need it.
+This also means that you’ll benefit from their local knowledge too – best place for a masala dosa, anyone?